Grocery Shopping to Optimize Nutrition

 You want to shop healthy, but that trip to the grocery store can be daunting.
 With so many choices and misleading advertising, it’s hard to know what to put in your cart.

-The USDA’s main goal is to decrease obesity in America — and with it, the risks of obesity-related illnesses, including:
+We need to decrease obesity in America — and with it, the risks of obesity-related illnesses, including:

 - Increasing the "nutrient-dense" foods we eat.
+That is stop "junk food."

 - Reducing our intake of sodium, and of solid fats and added sugars (now called SoFAS).